You are about to wipe a card. How sure are you?

 macOS and Windows

-The same tool and the same verdict on both.
+The same app, and the same answer, on a Mac or a PC.

 Local and private